sahilrajput03/sahilrajput03/articles/text-better.md

 **Why?**

+- Because it shows that you care for the person that you have crafted a message for them, its special thing.
+- Because it shows your creativity.
+- It shows your beauty.
+You are a beautiful person.
+- It shows what you truly feel.
+- It allows transparency.
 - Preserves Relationships: Clear texting prevents unnecessary misunderstandings, which can quietly damage trust or cause friction.
 - Reflects Emotional Intelligence: Thoughtful communication shows you care how your words affect others—a sign of maturity and empathy.
 - Saves Time and Energy: One well-written message can avoid a back-and-forth of clarifications, saving both people effort.